ZIP Extractor Help

 File may be too large for direct download

 Very large files on Google Drive can time out during download.
 Try again; the second attempt often works.
-If the problem persists, download the file to your computer first, then open it in ZIP Extractor using the local file option.
+If the problem persists, download the file to your computer first, then open it in ZIP Extractor from there.

 Disable browser extensions

-Ad blockers, privacy extensions, or VPNs can interfere with Google Drive downloads.
+Ad blockers, privacy extensions, and VPNs can interfere with Google Drive downloads.
 Try disabling extensions temporarily, or open ZIP Extractor in an Incognito/Private window.

 Google Drive has temporarily limited downloads of this file.
 Google enforces per-file download quotas to prevent excessive bandwidth usage.
-When too many people download the same file in a short time, further downloads are blocked temporarily.
+When too many people download the same file in a short time, further downloads are blocked until the quota resets.

 What you can do